Warm Dark Matter Galaxies with Central Supermassive Black-Holes: Introduction and Results

-\item {$\bullet$} {\bf (iv) } We find in this approach explicit realistic galaxy solutions with central supermassive black holes and analyze three representative families of them: Small size (mass) galaxies, intermediate size (mass) galaxies, large size (mass) galaxies.
+\item {\bf (iv) } We find in this approach explicit realistic galaxy solutions with central supermassive black holes and analyze three representative families of them: Small size (mass) galaxies, intermediate size (mass) galaxies, large size (mass) galaxies.

-For a fixed value of the surface density $ \Sigma_0 $, the solutions are parametrized by two parameters: the dimensionless central radius $ \xi_0 $ and the constant $ A $ characteristic of the chemical potential behaviour eq.(\ref{conbh}) at the center $\xi \to 0 $.
+For a fixed value of the surface density $ \Sigma_0 $, the solutions are parametrized by two truly physical parameters: the dimensionless central radius $ \xi_0 $ and the constant $ A $ characteristic of the chemical potential behaviour eq.(\ref{conbh}) at the center $\xi \to 0 $.
+The dimensionless central radius $ \xi_0 $ is explicitated in Eq.(\ref{NUBH}): This is the ratio of the relevant physical parameters $(m, M_{BH}, T)$ which appear in the chemical potential at the center.
+The constant $A$ is truly physical too and characterizes the boundary condition of the chemical potential at the center in the presence of the central supermassive black hole, Eq.(\ref{conbh}).
+In the absence of the central SMBH: $\xi_0 = 0$, and the boundary condition at the center without BH: $ \nu (0) = A$ is recovered.

 We derive an illuminating expression for the central radius $r_0$ for large galaxies $ M_h \gtrsim 10^6 \; M_\odot $ explicitely in terms of the black hole mass $M_{BH}$, the halo mass $M_h$ and the reference surface density $ \Sigma_0 $.
 It follows from eqs.(\ref{E0}), (\ref{xi0num}) and (\ref{xihI}) that, \be r_0 = l_0 \; \xi_0 = 126.762 \; \sqrt{\frac{10^6 \; M_\odot}{M_h}} \; \frac{M_{BH}}{10^6 \; M_\odot} \; \sqrt{\frac{120 \; M_\odot}{\Sigma_0 \; {\rm pc}^2}} \; \; {\rm pc} \ee